 - Select the whole NominatimGeocode function from your Geocode file and copy it.

 - Paste this code into a module in your workbook.

 Now theoretically you can start geocoding in your own worksheet.
 Theoretically, but in practice, it’s still impossible unless you have your code and VBA library prepared correctly.
-The major thing, which you should do here is loading the specified library in order to avoid the “User-defined type not defined” error.
+The major thing, you should do here is load the specified library in order to avoid the “User-defined type not defined” error.